AvivC/monki/README.md

 # Monki

-Easily patch functions at runtime.
+Patch functions at runtime, the easy way.

 ## Installation